VincentVautier/games-library/README.md

 He will be able to register and its commands and follow them with a notification and an event display on the home page.
 The application will include the miniature painting as games by storing informations like painting duration and pictures of painting steps.

+The work on the homepage that displays upcoming events is central.
+The application will stand out from others that already exist through the relevance of what will be offered there.
+From this page, which will provide clear elements, the user should be able to use the application’s functions intuitively.

 The application will be developped in mobil first.

+## In summary

+The user will be able to :
+    - register himself
+    - create and manage a game collection
+    - create lists including tier lists
+    - create tops
+    - create and manage a game agenda
+    - store the games (including miniature painting) he made
+    - complete and manage a wihslist
+    - rate games and define their weight
+    - have all necessary informations about a game
+    - consult statistics (personnals and generals)
+    - be alerted about the releases of games he has saved
+    - be alerted about the loans he made
+    - be kept informed about upcoming events.

 ## Initializing project